 Is the visibility just about 3 miles?
 Young children, adults over age 65, pregnant women, and people with heart and/or lung disease, asthma or other respiratory illness should avoid all outdoor activities.
 These people should stay indoors.
 All outdoor activities should be avoided, including running errands.
 Everyone else should try to stay indoors as much as possible.
 All outdoor recreational activities should be rescheduled for a day with better air quality.

 Is the visibility about 1 mile?
-If you can see less than 1 mile that means that the air quality is unhealthy for everyone.
-Everyone should remain indoors.
-Any outdoor activity should be avoided.
-If it is, air quality is very unhealthy.
-Everyone should avoid all outdoor activities.
-Unless an evacuation has been issued, you should stay inside your home or in a safe shelter.
-This is not a good time to run errands or be outside.
+If you can see less than 1 mile that means the air quality is unhealthy for everyone.
+People should remain indoors and avoid all outdoor activities including running errands.
+Unless an evacuation has been issued, stay inside your home, indoor workplace, or in a safe shelter.

 Regardless of the visibility, if you are feeling as though you are having health effects from smoke, take precautions to avoid exposure to smoke and see your doctor or other health professional as needed.

 Since the southwest United States typically has very low humidity, visibility can be an effective tool to determine if it is healthy to be outside when smoke is present.
 The visibility test is not appropriate or effective in areas with high humidity, such as the southeastern United States, where water vapor (fog) may limit visibility.

 The 5-3-1 Visibility Method: Protect Yourself From Smoke is a health campaign from the New Mexico Department of Health and its state and federal partners.

 What is the 5, 3, or 1-mile radius in your area?

 Use this on-line map to draw a 5-3-1-mile radius buffer in the area you are at to estimate visibility.